-Charlton Live is a radio show which is broadcast live from The Valley by supporters every Sunday night, from 7-8.30pm, on this website.
+Charlton Live is a radio show which is broadcast live from The Valley by supporters every Sunday night, from 7-8.30pm, with the Big Match Preview live on Thursday evenings between 7pm and 8pm, on this website.

-If supporters miss the live show on a Sunday night, they can listen again as the entire show is made available to stream again on the Charlton Live website.
+If supporters miss the live show on a Sunday or Thursday night, they can listen again as the entire show is made available to stream again on the Charlton Live website.

 What’s more, each Sunday show and the Big Match Preview are made available as a podcast, and can be downloaded from iTunes or via this link.